Pathmark: A&P bankruptcy filings and closing

+In August 2012, an employee of the Old Bridge, New Jersey Pathmark opened fire on his coworkers with an assault rifle while working an overnight shift.
+Two employees were killed before he took his own life.

-On July 26, 2013, the Wall Street Journal reported that A&P is seeking to sell the company after emerging from bankruptcy in 2012.
+On July 26, 2013, the Wall Street Journal reported that A&P was seeking to sell the company after emerging from bankruptcy in 2012.

 On July 19, 2015, A&P filed for Chapter 11 protection for the second time in less than five years.
-By November 25, 2015 all Pathmark stores were either closed or sold to other chains such as Acme Markets, Stop & Shop, Key Food, ShopRite, and other competitors.
-The 156-year history of A&P also disappeared.
+The company announced that 25 stores would be closed immediately, including 16 Pathmark locations.
+Other locations were sold.
+By November 25, 2015, all Pathmark stores were either closed or sold to other chains such as Acme Markets, Stop & Shop, Key Food, ShopRite, and other competitors.

-Relaunch

-On February 10, 2016 Retailer-owned cooperative Allegiance Retail Services LLC purchased the Pathmark name and all intellectual property associated with the brand, including the Pathmark logo, trademarks and the pathmark.com domain name.
-The purchase price was not disclosed.